California college president resigns amid sex abuse fallout - KESQ

 California college president resigns amid sex abuse fallout

 SAN JOSE, Calif.
-(AP) — The president of San Jose State University has announced her resignation after the university last month agreed to pay $1.6 million to 13 female student-athletes whose complaints about being sexually assaulted by an athletic trainer were mishandled.
+(AP) — The president of San Jose State University has announced her resignation after the California university last month agreed to pay $1.6 million to 13 female student-athletes whose complaints about being sexually assaulted by an athletic trainer were mishandled.
 Mary Papazian said Thursday that she will step down at the end of the fall semester.
-Federal prosecutors found that the university failed to adequately respond to reports of sexual harassment and assault that started in 2009.
+Federal prosecutors found that the university failed to adequately respond to reports of sexual harassment and assault that started over a decade ago.
 Former Director of Sports Medicine Scott Shaw resigned last year.
-He has denied misconduct and no criminal charges have been filed against him.
+He has denied misconduct, and no criminal charges have been filed against him.